-It goes without saying, the needs of a puppy are markedly different from those of a full-grown dog.
+It goes without saying that a puppy’s needs are markedly different from those of a full-grown dog.

-The puppy is typically bursting with energy and needs a lot of calories for both physical and mental growth.
-In addition, the immune system, bones, muscles, skin, fur, teeth and every other part of the body have yet to be developed.
-This subsequently increases the requirement for nutrients.
+A puppy is typically bursting with energy and needs many calories for both physical and mental growth.
+In addition, the immune system, bones, muscles, skin, fur, teeth and other parts of the body are still growing and developing.
+A puppy will require nutrients.
 High-quality puppy food, which is designed specifically for the needs of the growing animal, can offer just this.

-With puppy nutrition, there is more to consider than just the selection of high-quality raw materials: It must be the right amount of essential minerals contained, including vitamin D, phosphorus, magnesium, iron and calcium.
+With puppy nutrition, there is so much more to consider.
+There must be the correct amount of essential minerals, including vitamin D, phosphorus, magnesium, iron, and calcium.

 Adult Dog Needs

-Even full-grown dogs need a variety of raw materials to master everyday life full of energy.
-In order to stay healthy, a dog requires all nutrient groups.
-For example, minerals, carbohydrates, fats, oils and of course proteins.
-All these element need to be in the best possible ratio to each other and as close to the natural conditions of dog nutrition as possible.
-Healthy dog food should be nutritious and balanced, giving the animal exactly what it needs during its adult phase.
+Even full-grown dogs need a good variety of raw materials for an everyday life full of energy.
+To stay healthy, a dog requires all nutrient groups.
+These include minerals, carbohydrates, fats, oils and proteins.
+All these elements need to be in the correct ratio to each other, and they must also be as close to the natural conditions of dog nutrition as possible.
+Healthy dog food should be nutritious and balanced, ensuring that the animal’s dietary needs are met during its adult phase.